blikblum/slick-router/README.md

 ## Installation

-The size excluding path-to-regexp dependency is ~40kB (without minification and compression)
+The main library size including path-to-regexp dependency is ~15kB minified (without gzip compression). wc and routerLinks middlewares accounts for 3kb each.
+See [webpack test project](examples/tree-shaking) for more results.

     $ npm install --save slick-router